Thomasbush9/thesis-project/denoising/models_theory.md

 To monitor model performance during training, a holdout set of patches corresponding to one full frame is reserved.
 These are passed through the model at regular intervals (log_every_n_steps), and the reconstructed patches are assembled back into a full frame using the inverse of the patching process.
 Both the original and reconstructed images are saved or logged (optionally via Weights & Biases) for qualitative inspection.

+## RIDNet: Real Image Denoising with Feature Attention

+There are three main modules:

+1. Feature extraction

+It's a simple convolutional layer to extract features.
+Given the noisy input x it produces $f_0 = M_{fl}(x)$

+2. feature learning residual (residual modu

+M_{fl} takes the output of the convolutional layer and produces f_r

+3. Reconstruction
+ it is a simple convolitions to reconstruct the original image.

+**Loss**: l1 or MAE over batch dim.

+### Feature Learning Residual on the Residual

+## Pyramid Real image Denoising network: PRIDNet

 ## Metrics:

 1. MSE V
 2. SSIM: structure similarity
 3. Impact over keypoint tracking (reprojection error?)

+4. Final loss: select the best models with their loss and then compare their performances over the actual task.
+So the training regime consists of train each model with their losses, then compare them and select each model to compete in the pipeline to construct the 3D image.

+- PCA Loss, reprojection loss over one video.